 Heading north from the Twin Cities on I-35 towards Duluth, our tour begins in the interstate town of Pine City, MN.
 In a city park here we find a 35-foot tall Voyageur statue carved out of a redwood tree which originally came from California and measured 7 feet in diameter.
 Completed in 1992 by local chainsaw sculptor Dennis Roghair, it ties in with another Pine City attraction: the Northwest Company Fur Post, a re-created 1804 Fur Trading Post where Indians and French trappers would meet up for trade purposes.

 As we continue on towards the North Country, the next stop is Big Louie in Barnum, MN.
 This big dude stands out in front of a convenience store on a hill overlooking a lake and is prime for a photo op.
 This above photo is especially significant in that it features yours truly standing at the base.

 Heading north further on I-35, the next stop on the tour is the town of Cloquet, just south of Duluth.
 This 25′ tall fiberglass guy stands in Dunlap Island Park, an island park on the St Louis River which was once a popular trade route for our Voyageur ancestors.
-Also nearby this statue is a replica of an old military fort, and just up the road is the Frank Lloyd Wright gas station, but more on that later.
+Also nearby this statue is a replica of an old military fort, and just up the road is the iconic Frank Lloyd Wright gas station.

 Up the Shore past Duluth is Pierre the Voyageur, who is inexplicably not wearing any pants.
 He stands sentinel on Highway 61 just outside of Two Harbors near a motel by Lake Superior.
 About 25 feet tall and made of concrete, he holds a canoe oar in his hand and his eyes light up at night, emitting an eerie blue glow.

 Also in Two Harbors is a woodcarved voyageur, pictured above.